exussum12/coverageChecker/README.md

 Coverage checker allows new standards to be implemented incrementally, by only enforcing them on new / edited code.

-Tools like phpcs and phpmd are an all or nothing approach, coverage checker allows this to work with the diff enforce all of the pull request / change request.
+Tools like phpcs and phpmd are an all or nothing approach, coverage checker allows this to work with the diff i.e. enforce all of the pull request / change request.

-Also working with PHPunit to allow, for example 90% of new/edited code to be covered. which will increased the overall coverage over time.
+Also working with PHPunit to allow, for example 90% of new/edited code to be covered. which will increase the overall coverage over time.

 #Usage